 [Simon points gun at Cocteau's head but cannot pull the trigger]Simon: "Now that I have an army, I don't need you anymore!
 Never liked you anyway.. like an evil Mr. Rogers."Cocteau: "Yes, you do!
 The programming prevents your harming me."Simon: [hands gun to other guy] "Will you please kill him?
 He's pissing me off."

 - In Django Unchained, Django is mad enough to kill every white person in and around Candyland (because every white person around Candyland deserves it), making a special detour just to off the white mastiff handlers who train large dogs to rip black people limb from limb, and did this to D'Artagnan, making this a case of stone cold vengeance.
-However, during the final showdown, he takes care to courteously ask the negroes present to leave the house.
-Apart from the one who actually has benefited from being a slave but was also just as much a tormentor of the slaves and the one who destroyed his plans and hopes of leaving with Brunhilde, Candy's Uncle Tom estate manager Stephen, who he saves for last.
+However, during the final showdown, he takes care to courteously ask the black slaves present to leave the house.
+Apart from the one who actually not only has benefitted from being a slave but was also just as much a tormentor of the slaves and the one who destroyed his plans and hopes of leaving with Brunhilde, Candy's Uncle Tom estate manager Stephen, who he saves for last.

 - Professional "cleaner" Léon in The Professional has a strict "no women, no kids" rule when carrying out his jobs.
 This is part of the reason he helps Mathilda seek revenge against the drug dealers; they slaughtered her whole family, including her little brother.